Parkerjcow/Data_projects_Tripleten/README.md

 # Tackling Returns: Insights for Reducing Superstore Order Returns

 ## Overview
 The purpose was to prepare an analysis for the CEO to help them understand what is causing customers to return their orders and how to reduce the volume of returned orders.
+The project uncovered what's driving customer returns and how to reduce the return rate to protect profits.

 ![Returns Dashboard](https://github.com/Parkerjcow/Data_projects_Tripleten/blob/Tackling-Returns-Insights-for-Reducing-Superstore-Order-Returns/Evaluating%20Returns.png?raw=true)